-What Can I Do as the Friend of an Addict?
+What Can I Do as the Friend of an Addicted Person?

-For others, the addiction may be too severe.
-The addict may be in denial, and more intense approaches may be needed.
+In many cases, you should not handle this intervention alone.
 If the addict has a healthy relationship with family members, it may be best to get the family involved.
-Friends of the addict may contact the family and inform them of what is going on and specific examples of why they are concerned.
-The family may wish to deal with the situation on their own or keep friends involved.
-In either case, it is important to respect the family’s wishes but to also stay involved with the matter.
-Family members may confront the addict, but the addict may brush off their concerns or lie and say that the addictive behavior isn’t true or isn’t as bad as what the family has heard.
+Contact your friend’s family and inform them of what is going on.
+While this is a very emotional time, try to give specific examples of why you are concerned.
+The family may wish to deal with the situation on their own or keep you involved.
+In either case, it is important to respect the family’s wishes.

 When you get help for your friend, it is possible that your friend may be mad at you.
 The good news is that he will likely forgive you.
 Don’t let this challenge stop you from doing the right thing—the loving thing—for your friend.
 Express your intentions as clearly as you can, and try to talk to your friend when he is not under the influence.
 This will help ensure that he will understand you.